maxzheng/workspace-tools/docs/README.rst

 Design Goals (Sales Pitch)
 ==========================
 * One tool to seamlessly manage / integrate all workspace tools, from develop to publish.
+* Trunk based development.
+One branch represents one change that is merged into master when pushed.
 * SCM agnostic (for git/git-svn and svn (commit/push command support later)).
     - No need to remember different commands and arguments to run.
     - Checks out svn using git-svn by default